 d. if applicable, a statement notifying the respondent that the alleged conduct is significant enough that they may face suspension or expulsion if the charge is substantiated.

-The community standards conference is the first step in the community standards process, and serves to provide the respondent with the opportunity to discuss the allegations that led to the referral.
+The community standards conference is the initial step in the community standards process, and serves to provide the respondent with the opportunity to discuss the allegations that led to the referral.
 The respondent will receive more information regarding the community standards process, clarification of their rights and options, the ability to inspect and review all relevant information as well as a range of potential sanctions for the violation in question should the charges be substantiated.
 After a discussion regarding the incident and review of relevant information, the respondent will have an opportunity to accept or deny responsibility for the charge(s).
 If the respondent accepts responsibility for the charge(s), the hearing authority will sanction the respondent as part of the community standards conference.

 If the respondent denies responsibility for one or more of the charges, the hearing authority will proceed to schedule a hearing for the student.
 If the hearing authority has determined that should the charge(s) be substantiated, disciplinary suspension or disciplinary expulsion are not appropriate sanctions, the respondent will be scheduled for an administrative hearing.
 If the hearing authority determines that disciplinary suspension or disciplinary expulsion are potential sanctions, the respondent may choose either an administrative hearing or a university hearing board.